 - Visit Miao villages to learn about ancient textile techniques and soak in the local life

-- See remote hillside Dong Minority village surrounded by tumbling rice terraces
+- See remote hillside Dong Minority villages surrounded by tumbling rice terraces

 This trip is all about the ethnic people, textiles, architecture and landscapes of Guizhou Province.
 During the trip gain a fascinating insight into the culture and traditions of Guizhou, travelling to a part of the country far removed from the trappings of modern China.

 Guizhou was cut off from the rest of China for centuries with its mountainous terrain stopping travellers and traders easily visiting its heartland.
 Access was usually on foot via the narrow pathways over the mountains or travelling by boat along the tributaries of the Yangtze to the lower southeast region.
 Historically, it was little known until the Long March passed through in 1935 and crucial Communist Party decisions were made at Zunyi.
 Its capital, Guiyang expanded after 1949 as Mao strategically located vital industries in Guiyang and Anshun.
 While the region is now more accessible, and changes are afoot, there is still a feeling that time has somehow forgotten Guizhou.
 The people here still uphold a traditional way of life and ancient traditions are plain to see for any traveller lucky enough to travel through the province.

 This tour is led by Gina Corrigan, an expert on textiles and embroidery.
 Much of the emphasis on this trip will be on textiles, learning about traditional weaving techniques and discovering the meaning of the varied and historic costumes still worn by the local people in Guizhou.
 During the tour, you will be given demonstrations of ancient textile techniques with Gina on hand to give narrative during home visits and visits to textile museums.
 There will also be opportunities to purchase textile from reputable traders known to Gina.

 Why should I travel to the Guizhou region in China?